4 key elements of reliable and trustworthy UX data

 Data is considered the new currency in today’s hyper-connected digital world, primarily driven by giant strides taken by data science and analysis.
 While the existing UX design techniques and processes have laid a solid foundation for UX development, they can be significantly optimised and improved by harnessing the power of data.

-A data-driven approach enables UX teams to make better decisions across every stage of the development process instead of blindly trusting their instincts.
+A data-driven approach enables various teams to make better decisions across every stage of the design and development process instead of blindly trusting their instincts.

 • You are actually addressing the pain points of your target audience based on their inputs and feedback.